giancarlo-garbagnati/tableau_demos/covid_demo/readme.md

 - 'Total Deaths' - total confirmed deaths from COVID during the selected time filters
 - 'Hospitalization' - hospitalization percentage rate from COVID symptoms
 - 'ICU Rate' - percentage rate at which patients were admitted to the ICU with COVID symptoms
-- 'Mortality' - mortality percetange from COVID
+- 'Mortality' - mortality percentage from COVID

 On the right (in desktop), there are two maps which indicate the COVID rates (case rate and confirmed COVID deaths) across states (and some US provinces).
 At the bottom left (in desktop), there's a line graph of cases and deaths over time from 01/2020 - 05/2023 (or some period within if you're using the filters).
 Above these is a bar graph for hospitalization/ICU/mortality rates aggregated by age group followed by a similar bar graph aggregated by race/ethnicity.
 Then finally we have the filters for year and month.